XAP-Software/XAP-Software.github.io/_posts/2022-04-15-setup_treegrid_table.md

 ## enableCollapseAll

-Expand or collapse all rows
+Expand or collapse all rows on init data

 ## loadChildOnDemand